If you're looking to add smart skills to your TV, an Amazon Fire TV device could be the way to go.

 Plug a Fire TV Stick or Fire TV Cube in to your TV's HDMI socket, and you'll get access to a host of video apps for catch-up TV and on-demand movie viewing, including Netflix, Now, Disney+, HBO Max, Hulu, YouTube and – of course – Amazon Prime Video.
 Plus it'll give you Alexa, Amazon's voice-activated personal assistant, so you can control your TV with your voice, look up trivia, access weather, news and traffic reports, and even control other smart home appliances like your lighting and heating.

 We've compared all the Fire TV sticks and devices so you can decide which Amazon streamer is right for you.
 While Amazon Fire TV streamers aren't too expensive, it always pays to find the cheapest price.
-And with Amazon Prime Day deals ready to drop, that shouldn't be too difficult.

 Amazon Fire TV Stick (2020)